THE7MIST/SC/snort/1_Snort_Intro.md

 - Legacy version
 - Stable
-- Common in labs
+- Widely used in older labs
 - Uses `snort.conf`

 ---

 ## Snort 3.x

-Current generation.
+Current generation of Snort.

-Improvements
+### Improvements

 - Multi-threading
 - Better performance
 - Better scalability
-- Plugin architecture
+- Improved plugin architecture
 - Lua configuration (`snort.lua`)

 > **Note:** Snort 3.x is recommended for new deployments.
-Snort 2.x is still widely used for learning and legacy systems.
+Snort 2.x is still commonly used in labs and legacy environments.

 ---